josiahworkman/auto-commencement/readme.md

 ![document view of pages in this latex template](pageview.png "Page View")

-The tool I needed to automate a most time-consuming task.
-This is my take on a graduation program.
-This was designed to replace a seriously antiquated program that someone developed in Microsoft word 2003 with all the clip art fixings you can imagine.
+This is my take on a commencement program.
+This was designed to replace a seriously antiquated Microsoft Word 2003 template with all the clip art fixings you can imagine.

-In sum, each year our department was copying and pasting students and faculty into a word file.
-Each year there was an assembly line of staff working together to fold and staple about one thousand graduation programs.
-It was easily the most frustrating thing I've ever seen in my entire life so I made this program.
+Each year our department staff copied and pasted students and faculty into a word file.
+There used to be an assembly line of staff to fold and staple about one thousand graduation programs.
+It was easily the most frustrating thing I've ever seen in my entire life so I made this LaTeX template.

-Each year we survey our undergraduate and graduate students to see if they plan to attend graduation, how many guests they plan to bring with them.
+Each year we send a survey to our undergraduate and graduate students to see if they plan to attend graduation and how many guests they plan to bring with them.
 We also ask their preferred name and if they have any future plans or thanks to share on graduation day.
-We've gotten a decent amount of feedback from attendees who especially like when their students mention their names in the program.
+We use the data from this survey to create our yearly graduation commencement program.

 ## Requirements and Setup